 Except where expressly stipulated otherwise herein, any and all sums payable by the Customer to the Contractor under this Contract shall be exclusive of VAT.
 The Contractor will increase these amounts by applicable VAT in accordance with the respective tax law, if applicable.

 In connection with the payments which are to be made by the Customer to the Contractor according to the Contract, the Contractor shall execute and complete the Work for the Customer and rectify all its defects in every respect in accordance with the relevant provisions of the Contract.
 The Customer is not obliged to pay for works performed by the Contractor beyond the provision of the Contract due its self-inflicted deflection from the contractual conditions (without the previous written consent of the Customer).
-The Contract Price also includes the works which are not subject to this Contract; however, the Contractor due to its expertise and experiences could and should have known or expected the necessity of such works in order to be able to finish the Work according to the Contract.
+The Contract Price also includes the works which the Contractor due to its expertise and experiences could and should have known or expected the necessity of such works in order to be able to finish the Work according to the Contract, unless such works have been expressly excluded from the scope of supply.

 The Contract Price under this Contract includes the Contractor’s entire performance conducive to the fulfilment of the purpose of this Contract, i.e. the Work specified.
 Insofar as the Contract Price is modified during the performance of this Contract in accordance with Clause 30 (Changes), including, without limitation, by variations, the Contract Price shall be calculated as including such modifications for all purposes under this Contract, unless the Contract expressly states otherwise.